DavidANegrete/Full_Stack/README.md

 ##Overview
-A brief overview can be found below to get an idea of work completed for each project.
+A brief overview can be found below to get an idea of the work completed for each project.

 ###/P1